Stratos Filalithis (he/him)

 - EH3 9DR

-Stratos is the acting head for the University Website Programme, supporting the University's key strategic goals, while overseeing the management and support of the University’s corporate Web Content Management System (EdWeb) and other high-level University online services.
+Stratos is leading the Website & Communications section, supporting the University's key strategic goals, while overseeing the management and support of the corporate University’s Web Presence by leading management of related web interfaces and experiences.
+This includes the corporate University Website, its underlying Web Content Management System (EdWeb), the Student & Staff Portal (MyEd), and the User Experience, Website Development and Graphic Design services.

 Before joining the University, he ran his own web development company in his native Greece, through which he rolled out a number of websites in the fields of e-commerce, crowdsourcing and tourism.

-WIth an interest in technology and digital strategy, Stratos spends a lot of effort being updated on the latest developments in areas related to the web, service management, project and business methodologies and techniques, and user behaviour and experience.
+Having an interest in technology and digital strategy, Stratos spends a lot of effort being updated on the latest developments in areas related with digital leadership, web technologies, service management, project and business methodologies and techniques, and user behaviour and experience.

-Stratos' expertise in service and change management is underpinned by the ITIL Intermediate Certificate in Release, Control and Validation certificate.
+Stratos' expertise relies in digital leadership, service and change management.
+This is underpinned by the ITIL Intermediate Certificate in Release, Control and Validation certificate.

 His years of web development experience are built upon his MSc in Distributed and Multimedia Information Systems, studied at Heriot-Watt University in 2003.